 Cesare Borgia as well.
 As per history, he gleefully explains in the 'Borgia Family Song' that he's ready to kill at the slightest provocation or for no reason at all.

-There are also plenty in the "Historical Internet" sketches.
-For example, Cleopatra getting an email from her sister and Henry VIII's mistress Bessie Blount being on his top 8 on Yebo.
+Freeze-Frame Bonus: Plenty in the "Historical Internet" sketches, among others.
+For example, Cleopatra getting an email from her sister and Henry VIII's mistress Bessie Blount being on his top 8 on "Yebo".

 Fully-Clothed Nudity: The "naked man" in Elizabeth I's throne room is still wearing undergarments that cover him completely from the waist down.
-(And a wooly hat.)
+(And a woolly hat.)

 Fundamentally Funny Fruit: Bananas and pineapples are even funnier in the hands of seventeenth-century folk who've never seen them before.
 One man tries to eat a banana by biting into the side of it, unpeeled, and the Stuart-era Historical Masterchef contestant nearly panics at the suggestion that she serve a pineapple as food: "Are you out of your mind?
 You can't just eat pineapple! ...It's been on the lord of the manor's mantelpiece for weeks, he puts it there to show off how rich he is."